rav009/RenjieZeppelinNotebooks/README.md

-# Zeppelin_Tutorial by Renjie
+# Zeppelin Notebooks by Renjie

+I am Renjie, an engineer in Shanghai.
-This is my tutorial for new users of Zeppelin
+This is my Zeppelin notebooks repo.

-There are 3 Chapters which cover the field of Basic operations, data engineering and data science.
+In this repo, there are lots of notebooks cover different areas of data.